Kicou

 #JitsiMeet #Videoconferencing

 2022-03 update: This post is now obsolete.
-Current versions of Jitsi Meet now displays participants' names as expected.
+Current versions of Jitsi Meet now display participants' names as expected.
 I am leaving this post up because it may provide hints as to how to customise the display of your Jitsi instance.

 When using the tile view in a Jitsi Meet video-conference, I find it annoying that you cannot see people's names unless you hover over the person's tile with the mouse cursor.